-Get your FREE Mississippi commercial lease agreement and read further about required disclosures in Mississippi, optional addendums by business type, and what Mississippi landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Mississippi commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Mississippi landlord tenant laws apply to commercial lease agreements.

 Mississippi Commercial Landlord-Tenant Law

 The Mississippi laws that govern commercial landlord-tenant relations are found in Title 89 – Chapter 7.